T-LES/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script in 6-multiple_permissions adds execute permission to the owner and the group owner, and read permission to the users to the file hello

+Script in 7-everybody adds execution permission to all user